Milt Collins

-Milton Collins (born March 9, 1985) was a former Canadian football defensive back who played in the Canadian Football League.
+Milton Collins (born March 9, 1985) is an American former professional football defensive back who played in the Canadian Football League.
 He was signed by the Calgary Stampeders as an undrafted free agent in 2008.
 He was released from the Hamilton Tiger-Cats during training camp in June 2012 after only playing a handful of games with the team.
 He played college football at Ole Miss.